Fujian tulou: Architecture

 The eaves usually extend about two meters, protecting the earth wall from damage by rainwater pouring from the eaves.

 The wooden frame supporting the rooftop had no dougong elements common in traditional Chinese building.

 Circular corridors from 2nd to uppermost level were made of wood boards laid on horizontal wooden beams with one end inserted into the earth wall.
 The corridors are protected with a circle of wooden railings.

 Stairwells are distributed evenly around the corridors, four sets of stairwells being the usual number.
 Each stairwell leads from ground floor to the highest floor.

 Public water wells in groups of two or three are usually located at the center court; more luxurious tulous have in-house water well for each household in ground floor kitchen.
 Most tulous have in built water pipes to offer protection to the upper wooden floors against fire (either accidental or as a result of attack).

 Largest round Tulou

-The Chengqi Lou in Yongding county has long being considered to be the largest tulou, with diameter 62.5 meter.
-However, Huang Hanmin discovered that Shunyu Lou (顺裕楼) in Nanjing county is even larger, with diameter 74.1.
-This tulou was built in 1933, it has four layers, with outer wall 15 meters high and 1.6 meters thick, with 64 rooms around a circle, one main entrance and two side doors.
-However, the title of "largest tulou" belongs to Fusheng Lou (福盛楼), built since 1968 and completed in 1981; its diameter measured 77.42 meters.
-It is located in Chendong village of Yongding county.
+The Chengqi Lou in Yongding county has long been considered to be the largest tulou, with a diameter 62.5 meters.
+However, Huang Hanmin discovered that the Shunyu Lou (顺裕楼) in Nanjing county is even larger, with a diameter of 74.1 meters.
+This tulou was built in 1933, it has four layers, with an outer wall that is 15 meters high and 1.6 meters thick, with 64 rooms along its perimeter, one main entrance and two side doors.
+However, the title of "largest tulou" belongs to Fusheng Lou (福盛楼), built since 1968 and completed in 1981.
+Its diameter was measured at 77.42 meters.
+It is located in the Chendong village of Yongding county.